cvxgrp/cvxrisk/README.md

 The first variant is the `FundamentalFactorRiskModel` class.
 Here the user provides the factor covariance matrix $\Sigma_f$, the loadings $\beta$ and the volatilities of the idiosyncratic returns $\epsilon_i$.
-Often such data is provided by the external parties, e.g. Barra or Axioma.
+Often such data is provided by external parties, e.g. Barra or Axioma.

 The second variant is the `TimeseriesFactorRiskModel` class.
 Here the user provides the factor time series $f_1, \ldots, f_k$, usually obtained from